-Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the conversion of the northbound through lane to a shared through-left-turn lane.
+Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the conversion of the northbound through lane to a shared through-left-turn lane on Autumn Street.
 The implementation of this improvement will improve intersection level of service to LOS D.